DavidVorick/CodeCommit/README.md

 LLMs to implement the specifications.

 code-commit is constantly evolving and might often be in a state of disrepair.
-The best way to make use of code-commit for yourself is to look at the git tags
-- each tagged version is a stable and fully put together iteration of code-commit (or at least, I thought it was stable when I made the tag).
+The best way to make use of code-commit for yourself is to look at the git tags.
+Each tagged version is a stable and fully put together iteration of code-commit (or at least, I thought it was stable when I made the tag).

 The project is evolving too quickly for the README to be he all that helpful,